MF Global accounts shock leaves clients scrambling

 A company spokeswoman declined to comment.

-On Tuesday night, the Investment Industry Regulatory Organisation of Canada announced the suspension of MF Global Canada Co.
+On Tuesday night, the Investment Industry Regulatory Organization of Canada announced the suspension of MF Global Canada Co.

 Trading in Australian agricultural futures and options on the ASX 24 platform resumed on Wednesday after being suspended following the collapse of MF Global, exchange operator ASX Ltd (ASX.AX) said.